 - Materials: The potential historic district retains most of its original materials.
-Contributors typically retain some physical elements from the period of significance, including original cladding, some original windows and doors, and detailing such as outdoor corridors.
+Contributors retain most physical elements from the period of significance, including original cladding and detailing such as outdoor corridors.
 However, all contributors have been altered to some degree.
-Common alterations include infill additions and replacement of some original doors and windows.
+Common alterations include infill additions and replacement of most, if not all, original doors and windows.
 Therefore, the potential historic district's integrity of materials has been compromised. - Workmanship: The potential historic district retains the physical evidence of workmanship.
 This includes the contributors' general massing, construction methods, and aesthetic principals.
 Moreover, most exterior cladding and even detail work have been retained.
-Overall, the buildings continue to retain substantial physical evidence of period construction techniques, including original finishes and design elements that reflect the character and identity of the potential historic district as the work of notable architects.
+Overall, the buildings continue to retain substantial physical evidence of period construction techniques from initial construction in the 1920s and rehabilitation in the 1930s, including original finishes and design elements that reflect the character and identity of the potential historic district as the work of notable architects.
 Therefore, the potential historic district retains integrity of workmanship. - Feeling: The potential historic district retains most of the character-defining features of its original construction, including representative building types as well as spatial relationships and circulation patterns that are typical of campuses from this time.
-These essential physical features continue to convey the original aesthetic and historic sense of a small public school completed in the late 1940s and early 1950s.
-Thus, the potential historic district retains integrity of feeling. - Association: Because the potential historic district retains integrity of location, design, setting, workmanship, and feeling, it retains sufficient integrity to convey its significance as an International-style public school built during the rapid growth of Santa Monica in the post-World War II years.
+These essential physical features continue to convey the original aesthetic and historic sense of a small public school completed in the late 1920s.
+Thus, the potential historic district retains integrity of feeling. - Association: Because the potential historic district retains integrity of location, design, setting, workmanship, and feeling, it retains sufficient integrity to convey its significance as an Italian Renaissance Revival-style public school built during the growth of Santa Monica in the 1920s and rehabilitated following the 1933 Long Beach Earthquake.
 Therefore, the potential historic district retains integrity of association.